bards/Epic.NET/_posts/2013-03-04-exceptions-are-terms-ot-the-ubiquitous-language.markdown

 ---------------------
 Expressive exceptions expose useful properties to the clients.
 They help the user a lot, since through a proper UI rappresentation of the exception, he can understand why his own request cannot be satisfied.
+In applications used all over the world, expressive exceptions simplify localization and internalization, since useful properties can be shown differently at different latitudes, according to the user culture (just like any other value object).
 Moreover they can halve the maintainance cost, since developers can rapidly identify what's happened and why from logs.